Onofri inequalities and rigidity results

-The case of the exponential nonlinearity in \eqref{Eqn:EL} has been much less considered in the literature, except when $\M$ is the two dimensional sphere $\S^2$.
-In \cite{MR1435336}, and in~\cite{MR1231419} in the case of the ultraspherical operator, the result is achieved by considering the interpolation inequalities \eqref{Ineq:Interp} and then, as in \cite{MR1134481} or \cite{MR1230930} (in the case of the sphere), by taking the limit as \hbox{$p\to\infty$}.
+The case of the exponential nonlinearity in~\eqref{Eqn:EL} has been much less considered in the literature, except when $\M$ is the two dimensional sphere $\S^2$.
+Let us mention the uniqueness result of~\cite{MR1121147} for~\eqref{Eqn:EL} with $\lambda=1$.
+In~\cite{MR1435336}, and in~\cite{MR1231419} in the case of the ultraspherical operator, the result is achieved by considering the interpolation inequalities~\eqref{Ineq:Interp} and then, as in~\cite{MR1134481} or~\cite{MR1230930} (in the case of the sphere), by taking the limit as \hbox{$p\to\infty$}.
 Here we consider a direct approach, based on rigidity methods and an associated nonlinear flow.
-As far as we know, this is an entirely new approach which has the interest of providing explicit estimates on the optimal constant in \eqref{Ineq:Moser-Trudinger-Onofri}.
+As far as we know, this is an entirely new approach which is interesting in that it provides explicit estimates on the optimal constant in~\eqref{Ineq:Moser-Trudinger-Onofri}.

-One may wonder if rigidity results can be achieved for dimensions $d > 2$ by our method.
+One may wonder if rigidity results can be achieved for dimensions $d > 2$ with our method.
 We will give a negative answer in Section~\ref{Sec:Rigidity}.
-Corollary~\ref{Cor:Rigidity} is established in Section~\ref{Sec:Flow} using a nonlinear flow that has already been considered on the sphere in \cite{DEJ}.
-The case $d=1$ is very simple and will be considered for completeness in Section~\ref{Sec:d=1}.
+Corollary~\ref{Cor:Rigidity} is established in Section~\ref{Sec:Flow} using a nonlinear flow that has already been considered on the sphere in~\cite{DEJ}.
+The case $d=1$ is very simple and will be considered for the sake of completeness in Section~\ref{Sec:d=1}.
 An important application of our method is the case of the Euclidean space with weights, with applications to chemotaxis.
 Section~\ref{Sec:R2weight} is devoted to this issue with a main result in this direction stated in Theorem~\ref{Thm:Euclidean}, that raises difficult questions of symmetry breaking.